firstbatchxyz/hollowdb-client/README.md

 ## Usage

-Create a new client with:
+Create a new API key and a database at <https://developer.hollowdb.xyz>.
+Create a new client by providing your API key and the database name to connect:

 ```ts
 client = await HollowClient.new({